vinceAmstoutz/vinceAmstoutz/README.md

 - The Mom Test - By Rob Fitzpatrick

 #### 📚 Next & current readings
-- Clean Code in PHP - By Carsten Windler & Alexandre Daubois (**In progress**)
-- Software Craft - TDD, Clean Code & other essential practices - By C. Martaire, A. Thiéfaine, D. Bartaguiz, F. Hiegel & H. Fakiih
+- Software Craft - TDD, Clean Code & other essential practices - By C. Martaire, A. Thiéfaine, D. Bartaguiz, F. Hiegel & H. Fakiih (**In progress**)
 - NoEstimates: How To Measure Project Progress Without Estimating - By Vasco Duarte
 - Implementing Domain-Driven Design - By Vaughn Vernon & Eric Evans
 - Refactoring to Patterns - By Joshua Kerievsky